 The Embassy will select, in particular, projects that have a strong link to the United States and promote economic development, social justice, and/or security between our two nations.

 Grants cannot be used to fund religious or partisan political activity or for: fundraising campaigns; commercial projects or for-profit ventures; individual academic research projects; construction projects; or projects whose primary objective is an organization’s institutional development or an individual’s personal enrichment or career development.

-Proposals will be considered in three separate cycles of funding.
-The deadlines to submit proposals are: December 31, March 31, and May 31, every year.
+Proposals will be considered in two separate cycles of funding.
+The deadlines to submit proposals are: November 30, and April 30, every year.

 NOTE: The administrative process to receive funds takes approximately two months, between the time project approval is informed and the time the assigned funds are received.